-Staying Put is a domestic violence/abuse charity based in the North of England working across Yorkshire and the Humber.
-We support women, men and children victims/survivors of domestic abuse.
+Staying Put is a domestic violence/abuse charity based in the North of England working across West and South Yorkshire.
+We support women, men and children who are survivors of domestic abuse and sexual violence.

 Through strong partnerships with the West Yorkshire Police and Crime Commissioner, Safer and Stronger Partnership Boards, and the Domestic and Sexual Violence Strategic Boards we assist in achieving the objectives of the Domestic and Sexual Violence Strategies.

 We keep voices of survivors at the heart of our work through the provision of appropriate services that ensure:

 - Protection: By influencing laws, policy and practice and working in partnership with key national and local agencies

 - Prevention: Through raising public awareness and campaigning

 - Provision: By providing appropriate services needed to help survivors of domestic violence/abuse